Chapter 0:

 But I haven’t even told you the premise, just the genre.

-This was the cold bucket of water over my delusions of grandeur as a filmmaker.
+This was the cold bucket of water that finally washed out any remaining delusions of mine when it came to my grandeur as a filmmaker.

-I also felt the hearts of a third of the boys in our year breaking in half, it was a good thing summer break was here for most of them wouldn’t be able to go on for those two months if they realized that their crush’s heart was already taken by another.
+I also felt the hearts of a third of the boys in our year breaking in half.
+I suppose it was a good thing summer break was here, for most of them wouldn’t be able to go on for those two months if they realized that their crush’s heart was already taken by another.

-Luna glanced at Luke which caused the both of them turning a rather pretty shade of pink.
+Luna glanced at Luke which caused the both of them to turn a rather pretty shade of pink.

-Luna waved goodbye to everyone as she went a separate direction, her goodbye lingering longer on one of us more than the others.
+Luna waved goodbye to everyone as she went her separate direction from us, her goodbye which visibly lingered longer in the mind of one of us more than the others as we snap Luke out of his daydreaming.

-Chris and I locked eyes, with a nod, we found ourselves locking arms around Luke’s shoulders.
+Chris and I locked eyes, with a nod, we locked our arms around Luke’s shoulders.

-“You know, Luna seemed awfully interested in the film just now, despite not knowing anything about it except for you being the lead.”
+“You know, Luna seemed awfully interested in the film just now, despite not knowing anything about it.
+Well, except for you being the lead that is.”
 I cocked my eyebrow at Luke as I shared the details of my interaction with Luna with him.

-“You know,” Chris added on, “I could carry the stuff to Noel’s place for you.
+“If you'd like,” Chris added on, “you could split off from us.
 In case you want to walk a certain girl home?”

-Mira looked at our little bit with a blank expression.
+Mira watched our little bit with a blank expression.
 “Why would Luke and I split off?
 Especially since we’re gonna have a huge gaming sesh at Noel’s place.”

 “Not you and Luke,” I answered.
 “We’re talking about Luna.”

-Whether it was Mira’s cluelessness or her innocence, the gist of our conversation just wasn’t clicking in her mind.
-Thus, the chance for Luke to have taken action had come and gone.
+Whether it was because of Mira’s cluelessness or just her naiveness, the gist of our conversation just wasn’t clicking in her mind.
+Thus, the chance for Luke to have gotten closer to his beloved came and went.

-Mira led the group forward, towards my neighborhood.
-On our way there we passed over a dozen businesses, homes, and crossings on our twenty or so minute walk.
+Mira led our group forward, leading us towards the edge of the city and in the direction of my neighborhood.
+On our way there, we passed over a dozen businesses, homes, and crossings on our twenty or so minute walk.

-This empty, painted crosswalk reminded me of a certain famous image, of a certain famous British band, from before my time.
+The lack of traffic had caused this empty painted crosswalk to give me a flash of inspiration.
+It had reminded me of a certain famous image, of a certain famous British band from way before my time.

 What did the image of the band have to do with my film?
-Absolutely nothing, and yet, if I could make a reference to it as a poster for the film or as the thumbnail for hosting websites I uploaded to; I couldn’t let such a fun opportunity escape me.
+Absolutely nothing, and yet, imaging myself making a reference to it and turning into a poster for the film or just making it the thumbnail for the hosting websites I would uploaded to, obviously I couldn’t just let such a fun opportunity escape me.

 I filled the others in on my scheme and, although their reactions to it were more lackluster than I had anticipated, they agreed to do it.

-I gave them small instructions on where to pose as I quickly set up the mini-tripod from my bag, tossing the bag on the sidewalk, and placing the tripod with my hybrid camera on top.
+I gave them small instructions on where to pose as I quickly set up the mini-tripod from my bag, tossed the bag onto the sidewalk, and set up my hybrid camera a few feet away.

 I set the camera to a twenty second delay and got in position at the very end of the line.

-From left to right it was me, followed by Mira, then Luke, and finally Chris.
+From left to right it was me, followed by Mira, Luke, and finally Chris.

 From the front of our line I heard Chris ask, “Are we supposed to be looking at the camera?”